presharp/invite-manager-discord/README.md

 # invite-manager-discord

-Since 5 people were bragging about having my source code 😭
+Since 5 people were bragging about having my source code 😭 I'll let anyone have it and skiddies who can token me can get $300 BTCUSD from me if they manage

 # Installation instructions
 - Run NPM install or use a managed host to install required packages